SvelteLab/SvelteLab/README.md

 # SvelteBlitz

 ⚡ Crafting a REPL for SvelteKit projects: quickly spin up a Sveltekit project and share it with the world.
-Made with svelte, for svelte, by svelte lovers.
+Made with Svelte, for Svelte, by Svelte lovers.

 [➡️ Try it out now!](https://svelteblitz.vercel.app/)